The Hubble telescope confirms the largest comet nucleus ever seen by astronomers

 "We've always suspected this comet had to be big because it is so bright at such a large distance.
 Now we confirm it is," Jewitt added.

-NASA says there was a challenge in measuring the comet's nucleus, because it was too far away for the Hubble telescope to determine its size.
-Instead, scientists had to make a computer model that was adjusted to fit the images of the bright light of the comet they got from the telescope's data.
+NASA says there was a challenge in measuring the comet's nucleus because it was too far away for the Hubble telescope to determine its size.
+Instead, scientists had to make a computer model that was adjusted to fit the images of the comet's bright light that they got from the telescope's data.

 Despite traveling at 22,000 mph, the massive comet is still coming from the edge of the solar system.
-But NASA assures that it will never get closer than 1 billion miles away from the sun — and even then, it won't be until 2031.
+But NASA assures us that it will never get closer than 1 billion miles away from the sun — and even then, that won't be until 2031.